-In the case of leased assets, expected useful lives are determined by reference to comparable owned assets or the term of the lease, if shorter.
+In the case of right-of-use assets, expected useful lives are determined by reference to comparable owned assets or the lease term, if shorter.
 Material residual value estimates and estimates of useful life are updated as required, but at least annually.